Dinnall/dose_solution/README.md

-# To run demo ennable pop-ups and open link in chrom
+To run demo enable pop-ups and open link in chrom
 Demo: https://dose-ai.herokuapp.com/